What's the purpose of the Master's Thesis?

 See also

 The purpose of the MSc thesis seminar is to learn to present, critique, and comment economic research.
-When the seminar begins the participants must therefore have already made some progress on their thesis, and need to be ready in the second week of the seminar to give their first presentation (in which the research question is introduced in the context of a broader topic).
+Before the seminar begins the participants must have already made sufficient progress on their thesis, to be able to give their first presentation, in which the research question is introduced in the context of a broader topic.
 In the second seminar period students give their main presentation, accompanied by the main paper.
-These focus on communicating the results of economics research, either your own or the research that your review.
+These focus on communicating the results of economics research and how they were obtained.
 The main paper is max 30 pages and the presentation 20-25 minutes.
 For more information, see the seminar page at MyCourses.
-The seminar is not meant to substitute for thesis supervision, for which purpose each thesis writer has an individual faculty advisor.
+The seminar is not a substitute for thesis supervision, for which purpose each thesis writer has an individual faculty advisor.

 Further information

-The seminar is organized by Kristiina Huttunen in Fall 2024 and Marko Terviö in Spring 2025.
+The seminar is organized by Kristiina Huttunen in Fall 2025 and Marko Terviö in Spring 2026.
 See the seminar page at MyCourses (search for "31E99905") for current information on seminar work.
-The official course descriptions for the new academic year won't be published in Oodi until August.

 The working language of the seminar is English.
 The main paper can be written in either Finnish or English, but presentations and discussions in the seminar will be in English.